-As of December 31, 2021, we had 665 employees, of which over 80% held security clearances.
-Approximately 36% of our workforce is comprised of software engineers, data scientists, cloud/systems engineers, analysts, and cyber subject-matter experts.
+As of December 31, 2022, we had 649 employees, the vast majority of which hold an active security clearance.
+Approximately 46% of our workforce is comprised of software engineers, data scientists, cloud/systems engineers, analysts, and cyber subject-matter experts.

-BigBear.ai has headquarters in Columbia, MD, with additional office locations in Lexington, Massachusetts; Annapolis, Maryland; Ann Arbor Michigan; Chantilly, Virginia; San Diego, California; Madison, Alabama; Charlottesville, Virginia; Virginia Beach, Virginia; McLean, Virginia; and Reston, Virginia.
-In addition, many of our team members work at secure customer facilities in the U.S.
+BigBear.ai has headquarters in Columbia, MD, with additional office locations in Ann Arbor Michigan; Chantilly, Virginia and Charlottesville, Virginia.
+In addition, many of our team members work at secure customer facilities across the U.S.

 The BigBear.ai executive team is a driving force behind the company's success.
-With strong industry experience and knowledge of both government and commercial markets, our executives are shaping the Company's vision and market penetration strategies, while ensuring operational excellence.
-Further, the leadership team is committed to maintaining a corporate culture and employee value proposition that attracts the brightest talent in the industry.
+With strong industry experience and knowledge of both government and commercial markets, our diverse executives are shaping the Company's vision and market penetration strategies, while ensuring operational excellence.
+Further, the leadership team is committed to maintaining a corporate culture and employee value proposition that attracts and retains the brightest talent in the industry.